How to Replace Your Robo-Advisor With AI

 Should I leave my robo-advisor for AI?

 Maybe not.
 Robo-advisors are genuinely good at automatic rebalancing, diversification, and tax-loss harvesting for hands-off investors, and for many people that is the right call.
+Walnut is not right for everyone.
 Consider switching only if you want more control and direct involvement than a robo gives you.
 Be honest about whether you will actually do the work yourself before you give up the automation.

 Is leaving a robo-advisor a taxable event?